daerlnaxe/QemuPlay/docs/90-developpement/Jeux.md

 Disk size: recommended is at least 20 GB for 98/Me (you can select less, but HDD becomes full faster).
 Select 2 GB if you plan install Windows 95.
 Tip: If you storing virtual machine on classic HDD, check Pre-allocate Full Size, because it leads to lower disk image fragmentation.
 Finish wizard
 Open VM setting
-In General change type to Linux and version to Other Linux (32-bit) => This setting haven't any effect to hardware configuration but allow you to set GPU type through GUI.
-Now in Display

-set video memory to 128 MB (VBox sometimes turn off GPU HW acceleration if this value is lower).
-More on this issue and more about VRAM usability.
 Check enable 3D Acceleration
 Optional adjustment
 set USB controller to USB 1.1 (OHCI) for 98/Me, or turn USB off for 95